MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Create optionLike in getAllPost in post.controller.js.
-* Add optionLike in like/dislike function in vue.
+* Add delete user function in user.controller.js.

 # Before to run this server